Housed Easy Clean Grid Magnetic Separator

 Typical installation points include gravity-fed chutes, pre and post sifting, bulk tanker discharge, ingredient sieving, pre and post mixers, vacuum or pneumatically lines, grain tips, sack rip and tip stations, above or below transfer conveyors or vibratory feeders.

-As most process equipment is made from 304 or 316 stainless steel we are often asked whether the magnets are effective in removing minute process wear fragments which become detached from machinery and equipment.
+In areas with strict hygiene requirements such as the food processing and pharmaceuticals industries, process equipment is often made from 304 or 316 stainless steel.
+We are often asked whether the magnets are effective in removing minute process wear fragments which become detached from machinery and equipment.

 The answer is yes, in fine particle form i.e. (< 0.1-3mm) 304 and 316 Stainless Steel change properties to become paramagnetic.
 Exposure to a strong magnetic field induces a magnetic response magnetic in the same direction of the magnetic force being applied.
 This means that fine 304 and 316 Stainless Steel particles can be extracted by high intensity magnets such as Neodymium.